aws-samples/aws-modernization-with-pulumi/content/70_serverless_application_patterns/30_creating_lambda_based_apigateway.md

 Now create an API Gateway powered by Lambda for its sole REST API handler for `GET` requests at the `/` route.

 The first step is to create the code for the Lambda itself — this is the code that will run in response to an API call at runtime.
-Place this code into a new `handler/index.js` file:
+Place this code into a new `handler/index.js` file.

+Create a new `handler` directory and create a new file `index.js` Paste the below code in the the javascript file:

 ```javascript
 const AWS = require("aws-sdk");